- Access Manager

 Some devices (e.g. mobile) can lose connectivity quite often during normal operation, so such details may not be relevant.

 For many other devices, History offers a useful snapshot of the recent history of the device.
-It can help to visualise a behaviour that you may not otherwise notice, and tell you if further investigation is needed.
+It can help to visualize a behaviour that you may not otherwise notice and tell you if further investigation is needed.

 A number of tabs, available for specific types of devices and enabling specific features, are shown in the Device Details screen.
 Examples are as follows:

 - The Config tab.
 This is enabled for certain types of networking devices, to implement configuration management.
 See here for more details (see Network Configuration management).